nkalavak/Introduction-To-OpenCV---Tutorial-Series/README.md

 - Grab Cut Segmentation: Performs interactive foreground segmentation in an image.
 - PDF to JPEG: Converts PDF files to JPEG/JPG image format.
 Useful to perform OCR on documents.
 - Video to Image: Converts a video into image frames for processing.
+- rename_images: Renames image files in a directory